AntonMayboeck/S2/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
+One of our brothers helped greatly in the implementation of the algorithm.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+At first we couldn't get the program to read from the test input folder

 /**********************************************************************
  *  If you worked with a partner, assert below that you followed
  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  **********************************************************************/
+See in brute force part of the report